Leo-Muo/Concurrent-Image-Processing/README.md

 # Concurrent-Image-Processing

-The goal of this project is to test if utilizing a CUDA (c++) concurrent tool would reduce the time required to perform the following transformations:
+The goal of this project is to utilizing a CUDA (c++) concurrent tool to reduce the time required to perform the following transformation:
-- Colour transformation
 - Gaussian Blur
-- ✨Edge Detection, using Sobel's Operation✨